Physikalisch-Technische Bundesanstalt: Growth and reunification

 The young PTB grew rapidly in the years after its founding – both in terms of staff and in terms of financial resources.
 Not only its scientific metrological profile was extended, but also its palette of services rendered to industry, in particular in the form of calibrations of measuring instruments.
 In the 1970s, this led to the founding of the Deutscher Kalibrierdienst (German Calibration Service), which delegated service tasks to accredited, privately run laboratories and allowed PTB to concentrate itself on more demanding measurement tasks.

 From 1967 to 1995, PTB operated the Experimental and Research Reactor Braunschweig.
 This reactor served in particular as neutron source for fundamental research, not for the investigation of nuclear energy.
 PTB dealt with this controversial subject from 1977 to 1989, above all due to the fact that the task "long-term management and disposal of radioactive waste" had been assigned to it.
 Later on, this field of work passed over to the ″Bundesamt für Strahlenschutz″ (Federal Office for Radiation Protection) after same had been newly established.
 Today, PTB’s Division 6 deals with ionizing radiation in general.
-This also includes a highly sensitive trace survey station for radionuclides which has been measuring radioactive substances in ground-level air for meanwhile more than 50 years.
+This also includes a highly sensitive trace survey station for radionuclides which has been measuring radioactive substances in ground-level air for more than 50 years.

 The "Wende" ("political change") in Germany in 1990 also led to a "reunification in metrology".
-PTB took over parts of the ASMW (Office for Standardization, Metrology and Quality Control of the former German Democratic Republic), among them 400 employees, and the site Berlin-Friedrichshagen as additional field office (this has meanwhile been given up again).
+PTB took over parts of the ASMW (Office for Standardization, Metrology and Quality Control of the former German Democratic Republic), among them 400 employees, and the site Berlin-Friedrichshagen as additional field office (this has since been given up again).
 Other parts of the ASMW were integrated into the BAM.
 Despite a phase of staff reductions – after the strong expansion following reunification – PTB ranks today among the largest national metrology institutes in the world.
 As such, it is in charge of the realization and dissemination of the physical units and promotes the worldwide uniformity of metrology.